Interacting systems of infinite spiking neurons with weights beyond uniform summability: Long-time behaviour

 In a similar way as in Theorem \ref{theorem1}, for the case (D) we get: $\E[U(X_t)] \leq U(x_0).$ Putting all the bounds from the four cases together leads to We will now show the non-explosiveness of the system.
-For $N_{i}(s,t)$ the number of spikes of a single neuron $i$, occurring during the time interval $[s,t]$, we compute
+For $N_{i}(s,t)$ the number of spikes of a single neuron $i$ occurring during the time interval $[s,t]$, we compute

-If we use (\ref{Grona}) for $K=\{i\},$ we obtain which show (i).
-For (ii) for $N[s,t]$ the number of spikes on the whole system we calculate
+If we use (\ref{Grona}) for $K=\{i\},$ we obtain which shows (i).
+For (ii), for $N[s,t]$ the number of spikes on the whole system we calculate

-If we use (\ref{Grona}) for $K=\N,$ we obtain which shows (ii). \end{proof} From the first statement (i) of the last theorem we obtain the following corollary. \begin{cor}Assume $\phi$ is Lipschitz continuous and that any of the four conditions (A), (C) (D) or (E) holds.
-If for any neuron $i\in \N$, the number of synaptic connections $\#\{j: \ W_{ji}\neq 0\}<\infty,$ then any single neuron can jump only finite many times on a finite time interval. \end{cor} It should be noticed that $\#\{j: \ W_{ji}\neq 0\}<\infty$ is weaker than the Dobrushin condition (\ref{Dob}), since it restricts the number of synapsis leading to a neuron and not the values of the synaptic weight.
-As a result, one can consider systems like the one presented in "Example 1" of Example \ref{par1}, where $\#\{j: \ W_{ji}\neq 0\}=2<\infty$, but $\vert W_{ij}\vert=i,$ and so the Dobrushin condition is violated since $\sum_{j\in \N} \vert W_{ji} \vert=2i-3\rightarrow \infty$ as $i\rightarrow \infty.$
+If we use (\ref{Grona}) for $K=\N,$ we obtain which shows (ii). \end{proof} From the statement (i) of the last theorem we obtain the following corollary. \begin{cor}Assume $\phi$ is Lipschitz continuous and that any of the four conditions (A), (C) (D) or (E) holds.
+If for any neuron $i\in \N$, the number of synaptic connections $\#\{j: \ W_{ji}\neq 0\}<\infty,$ then any single neuron can spike only finitely many times on a finite time interval. \end{cor} It should be noticed that $\#\{j: \ W_{ji}\neq 0\}<\infty$ is weaker than the PUS condition (\ref{Dob}), since it restricts the number of synapsis leading to a neuron and not the values of the synaptic weight.
+As a result, one can consider systems like the one presented in the first example of Examples \ref{par1}, where $\#\{j: \ W_{ji}\neq 0\}=2<\infty$, but $\vert W_{ij}\vert=i,$ and so the PUS condition is violated since $\sum_{j\in \N} \vert W_{ji} \vert=2i-3\rightarrow \infty$ as $i\rightarrow \infty.$